 Halloween fever is all around us with ghoulish decor, sweet candy, and pumpkin carving to boot!
-As it turns out I have an unrelated fever, and this one’s got me feeling like the living dead…and a zombie costume is not what I was going for!
-Seasonal germs are already making their rounds, and when you’re sick nothing seems festive, especially in the kitchen.
-When depleted, cooking is too much effort and take-out seems a more inviting option.
-Yet, when sickness trick-or-treats at your door, there is never a more important time to fuel yourself with healthy ingredients (I guess that means candy corns don’t count then?)
+As it turns out I have an unrelated fever, and this one’s got me feeling like the living dead.
+Seasonal germs are already making their rounds, and when you’re sick nothing seems festive—especially in the kitchen.
+When depleted, cooking is too much effort, and take-out seems a more inviting alternative.
+Yet, when illness trick-or-treats at your door, there is never a more important time to fuel yourself with healthy options (I guess that means candy corns don’t count).
 It can be as simple as a nutrient-packed pasta dish, ready in a minutes.
-Though antibiotics, Emergen-C packets & cough drops are there to get you back to better, you can help boost your immune system with fresh ingredients you probably have in your kitchen now.
-In fact, antibiotics can totally sap your energy whilst they work, so here is what I do in the kitchen to help reclaim mine!
+Though antibiotics, Emergen-C packets & cough drops are there to get you back-to-better, you can help boost your immune system with fresh ingredients you probably have in your kitchen right now.
+Antibiotics can totally sap your energy while they work, so here’s what I do to help reclaim mine. . . .

 Spinach – I incorporate spinach into my diet a few times per week, and love it raw or steamed.
 When I am under-the-weather, I try to make it a point to increase my spinach consumption, because this leafy green has much more than just iron to offer!
 Spinach is one of the most nutrient dense foods on the planet.
-Seriously, if you can pick just one healthy veggie, this is the it!
-1 cup of cooked, fresh baby spinach has an abundance of antioxidants and phytonutrients like flavonoids & carotenoids (such as Beta-carotene).
-Spinach possesses a nice brag sheet if I do say so, and that 1 cup cooked gets you over 1000% DV Vitamin K, 377% of your Vitamin A, 84% Manganese, and 30% Vitamin C. The list goes on and on, but those mentioned are specifically important for your immune arsenal!
+If you can pick just one healthy veggie, this is high i=on the list!
+1 cup of cooked, fresh baby spinach has an abundance of antioxidants & phytonutrients (like flavonoids & carotenoids such as Beta-carotene).
+Spinach possesses a nice brag sheet—1 cup cooked gets you over 1000% DV Vitamin K, 377% of your Vitamin A, 84% Manganese, and 30% Vitamin C. The list goes on-and-on, but the aforementioned are specifically good at building-up your immune arsenal!

-Tomatoes – Well besides loving them in most dishes (let’s be honest here, I mostly love them in ketchup), but 1 cup of raw tomato gets you similar phytonutrients as spinach, such as your flavonoids and carotenoids, but the lycopene in tomatoes shows increasing benefit as an antioxidant and anti-inflmmatory.
-Additionally, you’ll get over 38% DV of Vitamin C from that one cup, also 30% Vitamin A and over 11% potassium.
-More ketchup on that French fry, don’t mind if I do!
+Tomatoes – Well besides loving them tasre-wise in most dishes (let’s be honest here, I mostly love them in ketchup), 1 cup of raw tomato gets you similar phytonutrients as spinach, such as your flavonoids and carotenoids, but the lycopene in tomatoes shows increasing benefit as an antioxidant and anti-inflmmatory.
+Additionally, you’ll get over 38% DV of Vitamin C from that one cup, 30% Vitamin A, and over 11% potassium.

 - ~ 4 oz of dried egg noodles (Like Dutch Pennsylvania)